 Most nonprofits struggle with money, but a few are thriving.
 It’s a challenge to attract and retain excellent board members and executive directors, but a few enjoy quality leadership.
-We find that the difference between nonprofit leaders who struggle and those who thrive comes down to knowing and implementing a few key principles.
+The difference between organizations which continue to struggle and those that learn to thrive comes down to knowing and implementing certain specific principles.

 Chronic difficulty with funding, leadership or board governance is usually symptomatic of a deeper issue.
 We understand.
 Not only have we been there, we work alongside leaders and boards to help them through the challenges that arise and threaten to overwhelm even the most competent leaders.

 Without leadership, donors lose confidence, volunteers burn out, vision becomes vague and the mission is compromised.
 Leadership is always demanding, but even more so for a nonprofit leader.

 Whether serving as executive director or a board member, the nonprofit leader is asked to engage in an intricate dance where two sources of leadership, board and executive management, must share authority while maintaining distinct, separate responsibilities and deferring to one another.
 Both need each other, and the entire organization stands or falls on the success of their relationship.

 We understand the challenge and the importance of the role you are called to fulfill.
 We’ll be happy to help you learn the dance.